A Primal-Dual Smoothing Framework for Max-Structured Non-Convex Optimization: Introduction.

-Third, in Case~II, we extend our (deterministic) primal dual smoothing framework to the stochastic case, where the gradients $\nabla_x\Phi(\cdot,\cdot)$ and $\nabla_y\Phi(\cdot,\cdot)$ are only accessible through their stochastic unbiased estimators (cf.\ Section~\ref{sec:extension_stoc}).
-We analyze the primal and dual (stochastic) oracle complexities of this extension.
-Although this extension is rather simple, surprisingly, its oracle complexities match the best-known results in the literature.
+Third, we provide a variant and an extension of our framework (cf.\ Section~\ref{sec:extension}).
+We first consider the case where $f$ has a ``simple'' dual structure, and corresponds to the same assumption in~\citet{Kong_19}.
+In this case, we show that the primal gradient complexity for finding an $\varepsilon$-NS point of~\eqref{eq:main} has order $O(\varepsilon^{-3}\ln(\varepsilon^{-1}))$, which recovers the result in~\citet{Kong_19} up to a logarithmic factor.
+Secondly, we extend our framework to the stochastic case, where the gradients $\nabla_x\Phi(x,y)$ and $\nabla_y\Phi(x,y)$ are only accessible through their stochastic unbiased estimators.
+Although such an extension is rather straightforward, we show that primal and dual gradient complexities of this extension indeed match the best-known in the literature (see e.g.,~\citet{Raf_18}).